-New Rolex Warranty cards will include the model/reference number, the serial number which is unique to the watch and the date of purchase, which is completed by the official Rolex retailer at the point of sale.
-Both the land code and the purchaser’s name are no longer included.
+New Rolex Warranty cards will include the model/reference number, the serial number which is unique to the watch the date of purchase, which is completed by the official Rolex retailer at the point of sale.
+Both the land code the purchaser’s name are no longer included.
 Does this raise the value for Rolexes with these included on the warranty card?

 Rolex’s New Future-Focused Warranty Cards

 Rolex has made some important technological advances with the new warranty cards.
 Working with Mastercard to get the technology right, the new Rolex card has chips inside it – like a credit card.

 These chips need to be activated so Rolex also partnered with Apple, who developed an iPhone that will activate the warranty by sweeping the card across the phone screen.
 With pre-programmed limited functionality, each official Rolex retailer has a phone to do just this.

 If you have a Rolex that you would consider for resale or if you would like to get a loan against your Rolex you can’t quite put your hands on your Rolex warranty card, it is well worth seeking it out.
 A Rolex warranty card is critical to the valuation process as it tells the story of the watch its history.
 If you’re looking for pawn shops that buy Rolex watches, then please do call us today.
 Suttons and Robertsons have a team of experts who can offer you a loan against your luxury Rolex guarantee a free valuation of your asset.